-- 1. Massage the fundus vigorously until firm. - a) To massage the fundus, place one hand with fingers fully extended just above the mother's pubic bone and use the other hand to press down into the abdomen and gently massage the uterus approximately 3 to 5 minutes until it becomes firm. - 2.
-Keep the mother warm, baby to breast when possible. - 3.
-Oxygen: Titrate O2 admin to maintain SpO2 \geq 94%.
+Massage the uterus until firm. - To massage the uterus, place one hand with fingers fully extended just above the mother's pubic bone and use the other hand to press down into the abdomen and gently massage the uterus approximately 3 to 5 minutes until it becomes firm. - 4.
+Be alert, excessive maternal bleeding (most commonly uterine atony) is a life threatening condition that requires aggressive treatment.
+Communication to the receiving facility and providing focused care for the mother will be required for successful resuscitation.